microsoft/iot-curriculum/labs/ai-edge/speech/README.md

     ```

 1. Work through the notebook - read the directions and follow the instructions and running each cell.
 Make sure to set the `KEY`, `ENDPOINT`, `LANGUAGE`, and any other value in the first code cell!

+> These samples are not production quality - they have no error trapping and assume all calls work.
+When using these in your own apps, ensure you handle any errors correctly.

 ## Clean up